arwes/arwes/docs/animation/animation-system.md

 - `stagger: boolean` - If `true`, the flow in the list will stagger given the `duration.stagger` duration.
 So if `duration.stagger = 75`, then the first item will enter at 0ms, the second at 75ms, the third at 150ms, and so on.
-- `onCheckActivation: Function((component, index: number) => boolean = true)` -
-Called before a children node is going to transition to `entering`.
-If it returns `false`, that component is not activated.
-If activated, it will be done when its component time of activation is calculated.
+- `onUpdateCheck: Function(({ component, prev: flow, next: flow, index: number }) => boolean)` - Called before a children node is going to transition.
+If `false` is returned, that node is not transitioned.
+If `true` is returned, the transition will be executed when its calculated time was decided.
+So it will work the same way with the serial or staggering flow animation strategy used.
+This converts the node partially to a `root` node.

 ### Methods

 - `getDurationIn(): number` - Get the duration all children nodes last entering.
 - `getDurationOut(); number` - Get the duration the first children node lasts exiting.
-- `checkActivation()` - Re-run `onCheckActivation` on each children node to determine if they can be enter the flow or not.
-Nodes will change of state according to the new results.
-The new changes will take work the same way with the serial or staggering flow animation strategy used.
+- `checkUpdate()` - If `onUpdateCheck` is defined, run it on each children node.

 ### Example 1